crystallabs/RO4R/README.md

 or edit RO4R.rb to replace "safe= 1" with "safe= 3" and uncomment the line saying "Bignum, Fixnum".

-I believe the C marshaller is operational only for Ruby 1.8 versions.
+The C marshaller (rmarshall) is operational only for Ruby 1.8 versions.

 ## TODO

-* Add rmarshall for latest Ruby
+* Add rmarshall for newer Ruby versions